Just The Facts about Sexually Transmitted Infections

 What is it?

-Pelvic inflammatory disease (PID) is an infection of the female reproductive system, that is, the uterus (womb), fallopian tubes or ovaries.
+Pelvic inflammatory disease (PID) is an inflammation of the female reproductive system, that is, the uterus (womb), fallopian tubes or ovaries caused by infection.

 How do you get it?

 PID is caused by bacteria spreading into the uterus from the vagina or cervix.
-The most common cause for it is from another sexually transmitted infection such as chlamydia or gonorrhoea that is left untreated.
+The most common cause for it is from another sexually transmitted infection such as chlamydia or gonorrhoea that is left untreated, however 70% of PID is by an unidentified cause.
 PID can also occur after pelvic operations, a pregnancy, or in the first few weeks after an IUD (intra-uterine device for contraception) is put in.

 • Read More

-PID is especially common if you are under 25 years old, have had a new sexual partner in the last three months and don’t always use condoms for sex.
+- have had a new sexual partner in the last three months

 Symptoms